twada/licensify/README.md

 DESCRIPTION
 ---------------------------------------

-`licensify` is a browserify plugin to create license header for bundles.
-Produces license header for bundle as follows.
+`licensify` is a browserify plugin to prepend license header to bundle as follows.

 ```javascript
 /**